ZhangchenZhao/TLPRS/README.md

 ## Example of TL_PRS

-I only list one example script below.
-If you would like to play with a toy example and run TL-PRS using this example script, plase use the link: https://www.dropbox.com/sh/40vewd1kuxcbeev/AAD7Dj3H-sBTWv2ObUIDEHFya?dl=0
+I list one example script below.
+If you would like to play with a toy example and run TL-PRS using this example script, please use the link to download the data: https://www.dropbox.com/sh/40vewd1kuxcbeev/AAD7Dj3H-sBTWv2ObUIDEHFya?dl=0

 ```